Democrats ask for full Mueller files; GOP exclaims 'move on'

 Trump said the release of Mueller's full report "wouldn't bother me at all," and Democrats quickly put that statement to the test, demanding that his administration hand over the entire document and not just Sunday's four-page summary from Attorney General William Barr.

 Six House Democratic committee chairmen wrote to Barr that his summary is "not sufficient" and asked to be given Mueller's full report by April 2.
 They also want to begin receiving the underlying evidence the same day.
-The information is "urgently needed by our committees to perform their duties under the Constitution," they wrote.
+The information is "urgently needed by our committees to perform their duties under the Constitution," they wrote, implying that the information would be subpoenaed if it is not turned over by the deadline.

 Barr said in his letter to Congress that Mueller did not find that Trump's campaign "conspired or co-ordinated" with the Russian government to influence the 2016 presidential election -- knocking down arguments from Democrats who have long claimed there was evidence of such collusion.